Swapnamoy1789/Expense-Tracker-and-Budget-Management/README.md

 Push to GitHub: git push origin feature-branch
 Create a Pull Request 🚀
 📜 License
-This project is licensed under the MIT License.
+This project is open-source and can be used for learning purposes or customization.

 📞 Contact
 📧 Email: www.swapnamoyrc@gmail.com